 Conscious breathing can be used to help calm and rejuvenate the body.
 Conscious breathing is exactly as it sounds.
 It’s being conscious and aware of your breath while being present in the moment.
 This type of breathing is much different from the regular breaths you take that go unnoticed.
 Most of us only take very small inhales and even shorter breaths when anxious, nervous, angry or scared.
 This is because breathing naturally becomes more rapid during periods of stress.
 This type of breathing, however, does not allow your lungs to fully oxygenate the body, something that needs to happen to promote relaxation.
 Conscious breathing, on the other hand, allows for a deeper, more free breath.
 This practice promotes fully oxygenating your organs and tissues, in turn calming that fight or flight response in the body.

-People often practice a form of conscious breathing during meditation or to wind down a yoga session and bring additional relaxation to the body.
+People often practice a form of conscious breathing to wind down a yoga sessionand bring additional relaxation to the body.

 Conscious breathing is a wonderful way to bring awareness to the present moment and to acknowledge how you are feeling.
 When you are focusing on just the one breath that is coming in and out of your nose, the stressors of what you didn’t do, should have done and have yet to do, melt away.
-You are not fixated on what is not “here and now” or the “present moment” which is the most important focal point when trying to get out of chronic stress.
-The best part of practicing conscious breathing is that it only takes a couple of deep breaths and minutes to feel calmer, rejuvenated and happier.
+You are not fixated on future concerns or past disappointments but on the present moment, which is an important focal point when trying to reduce chronic stress.
+The best part of practicing conscious breathing is that it only takes a couple of deep breaths and a few minutes to feel calmer, rejuvenated, and happier.

 So, how exactly do you practice conscious breathing?
 The first thing to know before you get started is you cannot fail at breathing consciously.
-Just like the practice of meditation, it can take a little while to get the hang of letting your thoughts quiet.
+It can take a little while to get the hang of letting your thoughts quiet.
 It is very natural for your mind wander, so try not to get frustrated at clearing your thoughts.
 Just notice them when they pop into your head and return to your breath, in and out.

 To get started, you will want to find a comfortable place to sit.
 If you are at work or in an office, find a quiet place that you can close the door behind you, silence your cell phone, and sit comfortably with your back supported.
 If you are home, feel free to sit among your favorite pillows or find your favorite spot in the house that is free from distractions